OregonStateHackathonClub/club-docs-and-materials/README.md

   </tr>
  </tbody>
  </table>

-### Devpost
- * Devpost is where the OSU Hackathon Club has traditionally hosted its hackathons https://www.devpost.com
- * An example of a recent club hackathon can be found [here](https://beaverhacks-fall-2020.devpost.com)

 # Guide for the HackerWeeks Coordinator
 ### General Information
  * You are strongly encouraged to set up a committee of club members to assist in these job functions